 The Library holds over 2000 printed music items, most of which can be borrowed.
-They are kept in the rolling stacks in Clifford Whitworth Library, or in our store.
+They are shelved on the ground floor in Clifford Whitworth Library, or in our store.
 Use Library Search to look up what you want and find its location.
 If an item is in store, use the Request option in Library Search and we will retrieve it for you.
 It will usually be available for collection the following working day.

 If we don’t have what you need, you can ask us to try to get it for you.
 We will buy it to add to our stock, or borrow it from another library, just remember it may take us a couple of weeks to get hold of it for you